 Encourage your current volunteers to recruit others in the community through word of mouth.
 There are several ways to optimize this technique.
 At the end of each service opportunity, communicate your volunteers’ impact.
 It will give them a tidbit to bring home and tell their families about.
 Prospects are more likely to trust a recommendation from friends, so why not host a “bring a friend” day?
-Don’t forget to include family-friendly opportunities.
+Don’t forget to include opportunities that promote volunteering as a family.
 Volunteering together can be fun and improves your volunteers’ experience (and may increase the chance that they’ll volunteer again)!

 Cultivate a Corporate Partnership

 With the rise of corporate social responsibility as a means to increase a corporation’s bottom-line, more and more companies are establishing employee volunteer programs.
 For example, IBM is brilliant in how it uses volunteerism to increase profits and employee retention.
 This is partly because it views volunteerism and service as opportunities to improve internal leadership development.
 Its “Corporate Service Corps” sends top-ranked employees to volunteer with nonprofits for one month every year.
 This program has been wildly successful in bolstering cultural intelligence and global awareness in its employees, while also nurturing a deep commitment to IBM.
-Consider cultivating a partnership with a local forward-thinking business that can provide platform for recruiting corporate volunteers.
+Consider cultivating corporate partnerships with local forward-thinking businesses that can provide a platform for recruiting corporate volunteers.

 Establish a School Partnership